angular/material-start/README.md

 * `app/bower_components` - contains the angular framework files

-*Note that the `bower_components` folder would normally be installed in the root folder but angular-seed changes this location through the `.bowerrc` file.
+*Note that the `bower_components` folder would normally be installed in the root folder but material-start changes this location through the `.bowerrc` file.
 Putting it in the app folder makes it easier to serve the files by a webserver.*

 ## Directory Layout

 ```
 app/                    --> all of the source files for the application
-  app.css               --> default stylesheet
+  assets/app.css        --> default stylesheet
   src/           --> all app specific modules
-     avatars/              --> package for avatar features
+     users/              --> package for user features
-      avatarService.js           --> angular service used to simulate remote dataservices for avatars.
-  app.js                --> main application module
   index.html            --> app layout file (the main html template file of the app)
 karma.conf.js         --> config file for running unit tests with Karma
 e2e-tests/            --> end-to-end tests